-- Introductory sport guidelines and best practices for adapted sports considered easy to adapt to mainstream interscholastic sports. - Facilitation of training for your coaches and officials with adaptive sports experts.
+- Introductory sport guidelines and best practices for adapted sports. - Facilitation of training for your coaches and officials with adaptive sports experts.
 Access to hundreds of community based adaptive sports organizations, resources and tools for specific sports. - Decades of experience in disability sport training, sport adaptations and adaptive equipment.